SaraiHrinsinMA490/eportfolio-saraihrinsin/_pages/resume.md

 ### Sales Associate, Massage Envy, Mobile, AL

--Utilize persuasive communication skills to upsell additional products and services to customers
+- Utilize persuasive communication skills to upsell additional products and services to customers

--Implement sales strategies to increase revenue and achieve monthly sales targets Provide excellent customer service to ensure customer satisfaction and repeat business
+- Implement sales strategies to increase revenue and achieve monthly sales targets Provide excellent customer service to ensure customer satisfaction and repeat business

 ### Caregiver, Private Hire, Citronelle, AL

--Maintain accurate and up-to-date records of client's medical history and any changes in their condition
+- Maintain accurate and up-to-date records of client's medical history and any changes in their condition

--Coordinate with healthcare professionals, such as doctors and nurses, to ensure the proper and timely delivery of medical treatments and medications to clients
+- Coordinate with healthcare professionals, such as doctors and nurses, to ensure the proper and timely delivery of medical treatments and medications to clients

--Assist clients with daily activities such as meal preparation, grocery shopping, and light housekeeping to promote a clean and organized living environment
+- Assist clients with daily activities such as meal preparation, grocery shopping, and light housekeeping to promote a clean and organized living environment

 ## Education History